 (f) "Weighted Average Daily Membership" or "ADMw" means the ADM plus an additional amount or weight as described in ORS 327.013.

-(2) Pursuant to ORS 327.013(7)(a)(A) the resident school districts shall receive one additional ADM or "weight" for children with disabilities who comprise up to 11 percent of the district's ADM.
+(2) Pursuant to ORS 327.013(7)(a)(A) the resident school districts shall receive one additional ADM or weight for children with disabilities who comprise up to 11 percent of the district's ADM.
 The Department will calculate the percentage of children with disabilities on the basis of resident counts of students eligible for weighting from the Special Education Child Count and the resident ADM:

 (a) To be eligible, a student must be in the ADM of the school district and meet the following criteria:

-(A) The student must be eligible for special education having been evaluated as having one of the following conditions: intellectual disability, hearing impairment including difficulty in hearing and deafness, speech or language impairment, visual impairment, serious emotional disturbance, orthopedic or other health impairment, autism, traumatic brain injury or specific learning disabilities; and
+(A) The student is eligible for special education.

+(B) The student is receiving special education services in accordance with a current IEP, having been evaluated as having one of the following conditions: intellectual disability (OAR 581-015-2155), deaf or hard of hearing OAR 581-015-2150), speech or language impairment (OAR 581-015-2135), visual impairment (OAR 581-015-2189), deafblindness (OAR 581-015-2140) emotional behavior disability (OAR 581-015-2145), orthopedic impairment (OAR 581-015-2160), other health impairment (OAR 581-015-212165), autism spectrum disorder (OAR 581-015-2130), traumatic brain injury (OAR 581-015-2175), specific learning disabilities (OAR 581-015-2170), or developmental delay (OAR 581-015-2127); and

-(B) The student must be between the ages 5 and 21 and generate federal funding for purposes of special education.
+(C) The student must be between the ages 5 and 21 and generate federal funding for the purposes of special education.

-(b) Districts may apply for an exception to the 11 percent ceiling.
-Applications are to be made on forms provided by the Department.
+(b) Districts may apply for an exception to the 11 percent ceiling using forms provided by the Department.
 Upon receipt of the application the Superintendent may conduct a complete review of a district's special education records.
 The Superintendent shall develop a process for conducting such reviews which will include the following elements:

 (A) Comparison of district claims with those submitted by other districts;

 (B) Participation of school district and education service district staff in the review.

-No district staff shall be asked to review claims submitted by the employing district.
+(C) No district staff shall be asked to review claims submitted by their own employing district.

 (c) After considering the recommendations of the review committee the Superintendent may allow all or a portion of the requested added weighted ADM over 11 percent;